 Penn State takes fire safety very seriously and continues to enhance its programs to the University community through education, engineering, and enforcement.
 Educational programs are presented throughout the year to faculty, staff, and students so they are aware of the rules and safe practices.
-These programs, which are available at all campuses, include identification and prevention of fire hazards, actual building evacuation procedures and drills, specific occupant response to fire emergencies, and hands-on use of fire extinguishers.
+These programs, which are available at all campuses, include identification and prevention of fire hazards, actual building evacuation procedures and drills, specific occupant response to fire emergencies, and handson use of fire extinguishers.

 Penn State has been a leader in ensuring the safety of students, faculty, staff, and visitors who live and work in University-operated residences.
 Automatic sprinkler systems and fire alarm systems are recognized engineered building features that help to provide for a fire-safe living environment.
-All University-operated residence halls and apartments are provided with automatic sprinkler systems, smoke detectors, and building fire alarm systems to provide early detection and warning of a possible fire emergency.
+All Penn State College of Medicine Housing Office operated apartments are provided with automatic sprinkler systems, smoke detectors, and building fire alarm systems to provide early detection and warning of a possible fire emergency.